martinez-jorge/martinez-jorge/README.md

 ### Hi there 👋

 My name is Jorge.
-I'm an institutional researcher at the University of Houston.
+I'm the Director of Research and Reporting of Enrollment Services at the University of Houston.
 I'm an avid R programmer and use it for all my work.

 So far git hub is a place to deploy [my website](https://jxmartinez.com).
 I can also be found on twitter: [@JXM85](https://twitter.com/JXM85)